Golden Eagles vs. Catamounts: First Round Betting Trends, Record ATS, Home/Road Splits

 Marquette vs. Vermont: Betting Trends, Record ATS, Home/Road Splits - First Round

 The No. 2 seed Marquette Golden Eagles (28-6) and the No. 15 seed Vermont Catamounts (23-10) will meet in the first round of the NCAA Tournament on Friday at 2:45 PM.
-Marquette is favored by 10.5 points in the contest, which airs on CBS.
+Marquette is favored by 10.5 points in the matchup, which airs on CBS.
 Here's everything you need to know about this 2-15 matchup when filling out your brackets.
-The matchup's over/under is set at 143.5.
+The point total in the matchup is 143.5.

 Marquette vs. Vermont Odds & Info